Apicurio/apicurio-registry-client-sdk-python/docs/ArtifactsApi.md

 List artifact references by content ID

-Returns a list containing all the artifact references using the artifact content ID.
+Returns a list containing all the artifact references identified by content id.
 This operation may fail for one of the following reasons:  * A server error occurred (HTTP error `500`)

 ### Example

+* Basic Authentication (basicAuth):

 ```python
 import time